Lucasbjpereira/powerupblog/README.en.md

 >If you want to download the apk directly, go to [Release](https://github.com/Lucasbjpereira/powerupblog/releases/tag/release) to download it.

+>Note: Make sure you have the option to install apps from unknown sources enabled on your Android device.

 To generate a project APK file, follow these steps:

 1. Open the terminal and navigate to the Flutter project directory using the `cd /path/to/project` command.